recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 Mardurbo followed her.
 “I want to talk.
 In there the others will waken.”

 Vana let fall behind them the mat that made the door.
-She sat down upon the threshold step, and Mardurbo{106} beside her.
+She sat down upon the threshold step, and Mardurbo beside her.
 The breathing was now withdrawn.
 In front of them lay the hot, still night with nothing moving save a dog by a distant wall.

 “I should have drunk sweetness upon this journey,” said Mardurbo, “but instead I have drunk bitterness.—Why should not my riches go to my children?”